Data Science in the Age of AI: Is the "Sexiest Job" Still Sexy?

 A decade ago, Harvard Business Review called Data Scientist the "sexiest job of the 21st century."
 Today, the landscape is shifting beneath our feet.
 While the demand for data talent remains high, the rise of Generative AI is fundamentally changing what it means to be a 'Data Scientist.'

-Reality Check 🔍
+The Reality Check 🔍

-Traditional domains like Search, Ads, and Recommendation (SAR) are maturing, and the industry is shifting its focus toward heavy-duty engineering and AI architecture.
+Traditional domains like Search, Ads, and Recommendation (SAR) are maturing, and industry is shifting its focus toward heavy-duty engineering and AI architecture.
 We are seeing a strange paradox.

 The "Low-Bar" Trap

 Master's students can now use GPT-4 to handle data cleaning, EDA, and visualization in seconds.
-However, without a solid foundation, they often lack the judgment to know when the AI is "hallucinating" or providing statistically flawed results.
+However, without a solid foundation, they often lack the judgment to know when AI is "hallucinating" or providing statistically flawed results.

 Stakeholder Shift